KSHP: History

-KSHP has previously been part of the radio networks for the Arizona Diamondbacks, the Las Vegas Silver Bandits, the Denver Broncos, the BYU Cougars Sports Network, the Dallas Cowboys, and are currently affiliates of the USC Trojans and the Los Angeles Rams.
+KSHP has previously been part of the radio networks for the Arizona Diamondbacks, the Las Vegas Silver Bandits, the Denver Broncos, the BYU Cougars Sports Network and the Dallas Cowboys.

 KSHP formerly ran a home shopping format, known as "K-SHOP, the Radio Shopping Show".
 Over time, as the internet has taken larger pieces of the direct to consumer sector, the format evolved into its current form.